 What is Computer-Assisted Translation?

-CAT tools automate tasks that a linguist would otherwise have to carry out manually.
+Computer aided translation tools automate tasks that a linguist would otherwise have to carry out manually.
 These tasks include managing translated content for submitting and editing.
 It first breaks down source content into translation units, often referred to as segments, usually phrases or paragraphs.
-Essentially, CAT tools help translators work faster, more precisely, and in line with previous translations.
-This is especially helpful for niche translators who focus their translation skills on specialized areas or industries.

-It is important to note that computer-assisted translation is not the same as automated translation engines, such as Google Translate.
-This technology do not replicate or replace a human’s unique ability to interpret meaning.
 Instead, computer-assisted translation augments human capabilities by doing what computers do best: comparing, storing, and retrieving data.
 Understanding how these tools work provides insight into the process for important translation and localization projects.

 How Does Computer-Assisted Translation Work?

-Desktop publishing (DTP) is one of the final phases of a translation or localization project.
 DTP is the redesign of a translated document using page layout software.
 After a translation is complete, the project goes to the DTP specialist, who will import the translated text and work on the design to mirror the original document’s formatting.
 They also look at numerical formats and ensure they reflect the local currency, time, and date.

 Computer-Assisted Translation vs. Machine Translation